bruno-unna/fexco/README.md

   systems.
 Again, time constraints limited very much the amount of tests that were automated in the solution.
 - Soak test the solution, hammering and stressing it to discover how well it can potentially scale.
+JMeter can be used for this.